Self-Calibrating BCIs: Ranking and Recovery of Mental Targets Without Labels: Results

 \paragraph{How human identification rate varies with image distances.} \hid~results (Figure~\ref{fig:score_distance} --- right) confirmed near-chance identification at distances close to zero with $\confidenceInterval{0}{0.493}{0.414}{0.573}$ and $\confidenceInterval{1.6}{0.503}{0.425}{0.581}$ indicating perceptual indistinguishability for $d\leq1.6$.
 At $d\geq16.3$, faces became clearly distinguishable with $\confidenceInterval{16.3}{0.037}{0.018}{0.074}$.

-\paragraph{How unsupervised ranking of images match their similarity to the mental target} The predicted scores were utilized to rank hypotheses by their similarity to the mental target, with the Linear Regressor (LR) performing best across all metrics (Figure~\ref{fig:target_rank} and Table~\ref{tab:target_rank}).
+\paragraph{How unsupervised ranking of images match their similarity to the mental target.} The predicted scores were utilized to rank hypotheses by their similarity to the mental target, with the Linear Regressor (LR) performing best across all metrics (Figure~\ref{fig:target_rank} and Table~\ref{tab:target_rank}).
 The average correlation coefficient between predicted scores and ground-truth distances was -0.77 $\pm$ 0.04 SD for LR, indicating that predicted scores effectively rank the hypotheses, with a mean top rank of 6.64 out of 60.
 At the top rank, our method achieved a mean distance of 2.9 $\pm$ 3.08 SD to the unknown target face, a distance only slightly perceptible to human subjects~$\confidenceInterval{3.6}{0.377}{0.304}{0.455}$.

-Baseline performance was significantly worse than LR across all metrics (Mann-Whitney U, $p < 0.001$, Bonferroni corrected), with a significant perceptual difference of top ranked faces to the target (Fisher exact test comparing $\eta(3.6)$ and $\eta(21.7)$, odds ratio = 18.49, $p<0.001$), confirming that EEG responses are the source of information and \algoname{} unsupervised scoring function can convincingly rank hypothetical targets.
+Baseline performance was significantly worse than LR across all metrics (Mann-Whitney U, $p < 0.001$, Bonferroni corrected), with a significant perceptual difference of top ranked faces to the target (Fisher exact test comparing $\eta(3.6)$ and $\eta(21.7)$, odds ratio = 18.49, $p<0.001$), confirming that EEG responses are the source of information and \algoname{} unsupervised scoring function can convincingly rank hypothetical targets. \textit{Additional metrics reported in Appendix~\ref{appendix:additional_ranking}~and~\ref{appendix:additional_retrieval_metrics}, including top-k accuracies and a signal-to-noise analysis between methods.}

 \paragraph{How ranking performance varies across estimators and data sizes.} The performance of comparison estimators, SVR and MLP, was consistently lower than the Linear Regressor but above the control conditions, confirming that our algorithm works as long as the estimator used can improve prediction performance over shuffled versions of the dataset.
-We investigated estimators' performance on labeled data versus their performance on this task in more detail in Appendix~\ref{appendix:supervised_perf_comp}.
+In addition, Appendix Table~\ref{tab:target_rank_all} shows that a modern neural network embedding layer (EEGNet) followed by a fully connected network (BestMLP) performs at a level equivalent to a Linear Regressor.
+We further investigated estimators' performance on labeled data versus their performance on this task in more detail in Appendix~\ref{appendix:supervised_perf_comp}.
 Based on these results, and given that LR is faster to fit, we used only LR for the optimization tasks along with our two baselines (S-LR and Dummy).

 \paragraph{How optimization performs in dimensionally reduced spaces.} The optimization process successfully converged to an optimal face (Figure~\ref{fig:optim}), positioned at an average Euclidean distance of 0.93 from the unknown target face in the original latent space --- a difference barely perceptible to human subjects with $\confidenceInterval{1.6}{0.503}{0.425}{0.581}$.
 In contrast, the control methods S-LR and Dummy failed to converge, yielding faces at average Euclidean distances of 24.09 and 22.51 from the target face, which are clearly perceptible to human subjects with $\confidenceInterval{21.7}{0.014}{0.072}{0.032}$.